instadw/instadwell-blog/_posts/2025-11-11-best-co-living-spaces-for-students-in-australia.md

 ### 2. What Is Co-Living for Students?

-Co-living refers to a shared living model where residents — in this case, students, live together under one roof, but with more structure, amenities, and community than a typical shared flat or house.
+Co-living refers to a shared living model where residents, in this case, students, live together under one roof, but with more structure, amenities, and community than a typical shared flat or house.
 In student co-living:

 * Rooms can be private (studio or en-suite) or shared.
 * Utilities and bills (internet, electricity, water) are often **bundled into the rent**.
 * Shared common areas exist: kitchens, lounges, co-working or study spaces, often with **social programming**.
 * There is usually a management team (or "community team") that organizes events, oversees maintenance, and helps build a sense of belonging.
-* Leases can be more flexible than traditional rentals — sometimes offering shorter or student-specific contracts.
+* Leases can be more flexible than traditional rentals, sometimes offering shorter or student-specific contracts.

 For students, co-living offers a balance between privacy and social life, and often proves cheaper or more convenient than renting on your own.